mtbannister/mtbannister.github.io/_pages/postdoc_ad.md

 Christchurch | Ōtautahi is a <a href="https://www.canterbury.ac.nz/life/christchurch/">pleasant city</a> with easy access to nearby mountains and coast, and has a growing <a href="https://www.christchurch.space/">aerospace community</a>.

 Prospective candidates are encouraged to <a href="mailto:michele.bannister@canterbury.ac.nz">contact me</a> for further information or with any questions, with an email title containing 'Interstellar postdoc'.
-Applications are requested by June 11 (across all timezones).
+Applications are requested by June 12 NZ timezone.

 <b>To apply:</b>
 <a href="mailto:michele.bannister@canterbury.ac.nz">email</a> the following items: